Certainty Blog

 Governance factors

-Given the growing complexity of business operations and ESG efforts, it’s worth starting with ESG checklists that help companies quickly assess their own performance and that of suppliers.
-More in-depth assessments, meanwhile, are often best served by robust ESG assessment software that makes it possible for teams to evaluate ESG efforts across their entire business and supply chain, collect data in real time, and create custom checklists for internal processes, external suppliers, and third-party providers.
+Given the growing complexity of ESG obligations across all three dimensions, the most effective approach begins with ESG checklists that enable companies to quickly benchmark their own performance and that of their suppliers against key standards.
+More rigorous and scalable assessments are best served by dedicated ESG assessment software that allows teams to evaluate performance across entire supply chains, collect and validate data in real time, generate CSRD-compliant reports, and create custom audit forms for internal processes, first-tier suppliers, and sub-tier providers.

 Investing for the Future